dddrrreee/cs140e-22win/labs/2-cross-check/README.md

 and then drop in your gpio and make sure you get the same answer.

    1. `make emit`.
+   2. `make check` to make sure it passes (this compares the current run to the output files emitted in (1)).
-   2. copy your `gpio.c` to `libpi/src` (this is where you will put all your source code in the upcoming labs).
+   3. copy your `gpio.c` to `libpi/src` (this is where you will put all your source code in the upcoming labs).
-   3. Change `libpi/Makefile` to use your `gpio.c` instead of ours by changing `SRC = src/gpio.c` and removing the `staff-objs/gpio.o` from `STAFF_OBJS`
+   4. Change `libpi/Makefile` to use your `gpio.c` instead of ours by changing `SRC = src/gpio.c` and removing the `staff-objs/gpio.o` from `STAFF_OBJS`
-   4. Now verify tracing gives the same values: `make check`: you should get the same results.
+   5. Now verify tracing gives the same values: `make check`: you should get the same results.

 ----------------------------------------------------------------------
 #### Extension: simulator validation